QVQZZZ/HeFlwr/README.md

 HeFlwr is a framework for deploying federated learning in real-world environments.
 It provides a simple interface for researching system heterogeneity in federated learning.
 HeFlwr can customize models based on differences in client's computing capabilities and storage capacities, and monitor their resource usage during training.
+The document for HeFlwr can be found [here](./docs/en/navigation.md).

 ## Introduction📜
 Federated Learning uses distributed devices to collaboratively train models while ensuring data privacy.